Jim O'Neill, Baron O'Neill of Gatley

-Terence James O'Neill, Baron O'Neill of Gatley (born 17 March 1957) is a British economist best known for coining BRIC, the acronym that stands for Brazil, Russia, India, and China—the four once-rapidly developing countries that he predicted would challenge the global economic power of the developed G7 economies.
+Terence James O'Neill, Baron O'Neill of Gatley (born 17 March 1957) is an English economist best known for coining BRIC, the acronym that stands for Brazil, Russia, India, and China—the four once-rapidly developing countries that he predicted would challenge the global economic power of the developed G7 economies.
 He is also a former chairman of Goldman Sachs Asset Management and former Conservative government minister.

 O'Neill was Commercial Secretary to the Treasury in the Second Cameron Ministry from May 2015 to September 2016.
 He chaired the UK's Independent Review into Antimicrobial Resistance from 2014 to 2016.
 He was the chairman of the Council of Chatham House, the Royal Institute of International Affairs from 2018 to 2021.

 Education

 O'Neill grew up in Gatley and attended Burnage High School for Boys, a comprehensive school.
 He obtained a Bachelor of Arts (BA) degree in 1977 and a Master of Arts (MA) degree in economics from Sheffield University in 1978.
 He earned his PhD degree in economics from the University of Surrey in 1982, with a thesis titled An empirical investigation into the OPEC surplus and its disposal.
 On the 16 January 2024, O’Neill was granted an honorary Doctorate of Letters by the University of Hull.